 These two key features of the ESPP ensure that you always receive the best possible purchase price:

-- Look-back feature: If Intuit’s share price increases during the offering period, you pay 85% of Intuit’s share price on the offering date.
-In this scenario, the discount from the market price will exceed 15%.
+- Look-back feature: If Intuit’s share price increases during the offering period, you pay 85 percent of Intuit’s share price on the offering date.
+In this scenario, the discount from the market price will exceed 15 percent.

-- Reset feature: If Intuit’s share price decreases between the offering date and the beginning of the second purchase period, the reset feature kicks in.
+- Reset feature: If Intuit’s share price on the beginning of the second purchase period is lower than the price on the offering date, the reset feature kicks in.
 You are withdrawn from that offering period and enrolled in a new three-month offering period.
-In this scenario, the discount is calculated from the lower of: (1) the closing price on the first day of the abbreviated offering period; or (2) the closing price on the purchase date.
+In this scenario, the discount is calculated from the lower of: (1) the closing price on the first day of the abbreviated offering period or (2) the closing price on the purchase date.